rajannpatel/landscape-docs/en/repositories.md

 # Repositories

 Repository management requires the use of the Landscape [API.](./api.md) Set it up and have it ready for the next steps.
 Linux distributions like Ubuntu use repositories to hold packages you can install on managed computers.
-While Ubuntu has several repositories that anyone can access, you can also maintain your own repositories on your network.
+While Ubuntu has several repositories that anyone can access, you can also maintain your own repositories on your network, and enforce repository configurations for the machines you manage.
 This can be useful when you want to maintain packages with different versions from those in the community repositories, or if you've packages in-house software for installation.
 Once you add your machines a Landscape repository profile, it will take over the sources files.
 From now on, you will have to manage all the apt sources you need using Landscape.
+Manual edits to sources files on machines with repository profiles will be overwritten by Landscape Server.

 ## Terminology